 Is it possible for a nation to remain peaceful and united with more than one variation of Christianity in the country?
-To many in the sixteenth century the answer was a resounding NO. There had been one church throughout the middle ages, and the toleration of any other religion seemed unthinkable.
-Both before and after the Reformation, war had followed the rise of sects.
-As the ideas of the Protestant Reformation spread throughout Europe, governments as well as the church were affected as each adopted one form or another of faith.
+To many in the sixteenth century, the answer was a resounding NO. There had been one church throughout the middle ages, and the toleration of any other religion seemed unthinkable.
+Both before and after the Reformation, a war had followed the rise of sects.
+As the ideas of the Protestant Reformation spread throughout Europe, governments, as well as the church, were affected as each adopted one form or another of faith.
 Most government leaders believed that allowing more than one sect would threaten the unity of a country.

 In 1572, backed by the king, Catholic forces used the royal wedding of the Huguenot Henry of Navarre--in line for the throne--as a pretext to rid the city of the Protestants that they detested.
 During the St. Bartholomew's Day Massacre that resulted, 10,000 or more Protestants were butchered in Paris and similar massacres followed throughout the provinces.
 The pope had a medal stamped to honor the atrocity.